 Operation Spitfire is a project with some challenging objectives.
 Our first goal is the restoration and preservation of RW388; the MKXVI Spitfire housed in the Potteries Museum & Art Gallery.
-Work will start soon on the first phase of the restoration process, thanks to public donations.
+Work has now started on the first phase of the restoration process, thanks to public donations.

 In addition we have commissioned a replica Spitfire cockpit as a means to illustrate engineering processes.
 This work is underway at Supermarine Engineering led by Mark Harris.